 They think it will be easier to follow the progress of a storm on the TV, radio, or on social media, if it has a name.

 Derrick Ryall, from the Met Office, said: "We have seen how naming storms elsewhere in the world raises awareness of severe weather before it strikes."

-They're not currently looking for any new names, but if you do have an amazing suggestion you can still send it to the Met Office for future consideration.
+So if you do have an amazing suggestion you can send it to the Met Office for consideration.